Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ## Reference Data code-gen

-Once the Reference Data has been configured the code-generation can be performed.
+Once the reference data has been configured the code-generation can be performed.
 Use the following command line to generate.
 This will generate all of the required layers, from the API controller, through to the database access using Entity Framework.
-This is all that is required to operationalize the Reference Data.
+This is all that is required to operationalize the reference data.

 ```
 dotnet run refdata